gagoar/codeowners-generator/README.md

 - a `codowners-generatorrc`, `codowners-generator.json`, `codowners-generatorrc.yaml`, `codowners-generatorrc.yml`, `codowners-generator.js` or `codowners-generator.cjs` file inside a .config subdirectory
 - a `codowners-generator.config.js` or `codowners-generator.config.cjs` CommonJS module exporting an object

-Form more insight into the custom configuration and where it can be defined check [cosmiconfig](https://github.com/davidtheclark/cosmiconfig)
+For more insight into the custom configuration and where it can be defined check [cosmiconfig](https://github.com/davidtheclark/cosmiconfig)

 <!-- ROADMAP -->